Savings and Growth…You Need BOTH

 But you’ll be in a far better position to explore those opportunities with more cash available to fund them.
 The measures discussed above can go a long way to help fund those growth activities.

-For many businesses challenged to mount an effective growth strategy today, recovering past tax overpayments – along with other vendor overpayments also available for recovery – this may be the only sure path to growing their business for a more sustainable and successful future.
+For many businesses challenged to mount an effective growth strategy today, recovering past tax overpayments – along with other vendor overpayments also available for recovery – may be the only sure path to growing their business for a more sustainable and successful future.

 And even if your cash flow is sufficient for your needs, who doesn’t want more?